with Brian Dewan! $5

 Brian Dewan is an artist who works in many media, including art, music, audio-visual performances, decorative painting, furniture design, poetry and musical instrument design.
 Dewan writes, narrates and illustrates I-CAN-SEE Filmstrips, and collaborates with his cousin Leon Dewan in the electronic music duo Dewanatron.
 He has produced four albums of songs and concertized extensively as a solo artist, as well as having performed in various collaborations and as a sideman.
 His musical releases include: Tells The Story, The Operating Theater, Words Of Wisdom, and Ringing At The Speed Of Prayer.
 Dewan lives in Catskill, New York.MORE

-Store is OPEN and Staffed Tuesday through Sunday 12-5!
+Store is OPEN for browsing and Staffed Every Day from 12-5!
 And click below for ordering!

 There the FOUR ways to get Books, Gifts and Art Supplies:

 1) Come by between Noon and 5pm 7 days a week.
 We require social distancing and masks for the unvaccinated.
 Thank you!

 • We can provide curbside pickup of merchandise.

 • We can provide a dropoff on your porch anywhere in Hudson or Greenport free of charge!
 Excludes growlers.